 Job seekers have more options than ever before, and the speed of your hiring process matters.
 In fact, 37% of entry-level and hourly workers listed being hired quickly as the most important factor when job seeking.

-Plus, our own original research found that an employer’s responsiveness after initially applying influences a job seeker’s decision to accept an offer and is a major factor in creating a great candidate experience.
+Plus, our own original research found that an employer’s responsiveness after initially applying influenced their decision to accept an offer and is a major factor in creating a great candidate experience.

 Time to hire